 Step 4: Set Up Your Landing Pages And Perform On-Page Optimization

 On-page optimization factors should not be overlooked as ignoring these SEO factors can affect your results.
 Do not stuff too many keywords in the title tag and try to keep it as natural as possible and around 60 characters so they appear full on SERPs.
 Add a Heading 1 (H1) and Image Alt tags on every article as they tend to rank better.
 Next, be strategic about the link placement and anchor text of the backlinks in the article.
 Links are placed in the body of the article, with proper context and such that it supports the article.
 The anchor texts are the words that are hyperlinked and can be of various types such as branded, keyword-rich, a URL, or some white noise.
 These provide clues to the search engines as well as users as to what the page is about and have a large impact on the rating.
 To be safe from the wrath of Google keep the keyword-rich links less than 20% of all links and avoid the notion that your link acquisitions are manipulative.
 Certain other factors that help boost SEO are meta descriptions of the articles, page-load time, and mobile-friendliness of the website.
 But as a guest contributor, these are most likely out of your control.

 Step 5: Finally, Submit The Article After A Thorough Check

-When you are done optimizing your article, recheck if you are adhering to all the guidelines and haven’t made any errors in your content.
+When you are done optimizing your content, recheck if you are adhering to all the guidelines and haven’t made any errors in your content marketing .
 If you have quoted someone’s work or used pictured make sure that you add proper citations.
 These factors add to the quality of your content and lead to lesser follow-ups and edits that are required after the submissions.
 Once you have sent your material, patiently wait for their review and if they ask for certain changes, edit according to their requirements without compromising the quality of your content.
 As and when you get into the practice of guest blogging, the process becomes less cumbersome and you get through it comfortably.